cloudevents/spec/messagecatalog/spec.md

 - Description: Reflects the message definition group format.
 If set by a client, the value MUST match the message definition group format.
 - Constraints:
   - REQUIRED to be returned by the server.
 OPTIONAL for clients.
+IMMUTABLE.
   - MUST be a non-empty string, if present.
 - For examples refer to the format attribute of the message definition group.